crosbya1/multi-level-occupancy/README.md

   (additive, interactive, and total human footprint) at each scale using all coefficients and interactions on the block-level portion of the model, with specific variables depending on which model type was being estimated.
-Similar to Gerber et al. \[-@Gerber2015\] and Stevens and Conway \[-@Stevens2019\], we searching over 50 potential values of prior variance for the Laplace distribution ranging from 0.1–5 on the log scale, which translated to ~1.1–148 when transformed.
-We selected the optimal prior for each model type at each scale by comparing models using Watanabe-Akaike Information Criterion \[WAIC,
+Similar to Gerber et al. (2015) and Stevens and Conway (2019), we searching over 50 potential values of prior variance for the Laplace distribution ranging from 0.1–5 on the log scale, which translated to ~1.1–148 when transformed.
+We selected the optimal prior for each model type at each scale by comparing models using Watanabe-Akaike Information Criterion (WAIC, Watanabe 2010).](#we-implemented-the-bayesian-lasso-procedure-for-each-model-type-additive-interactive-and-total-human-footprint-at-each-scale-using-all-coefficients-and-interactions-on-the-block-level-portion-of-the-model-with-specific-variables-depending-on-which-model-type-was-being-estimated.-similar-to-gerber-et-al.--gerber2015-and-stevens-and-conway--stevens2019-we-searching-over-50-potential-values-of-prior-variance-for-the-laplace-distribution-ranging-from-0.15-on-the-log-scale-which-translated-to-1.1148-when-transformed.-we-selected-the-optimal-prior-for-each-model-type-at-each-scale-by-comparing-models-using-watanabe-akaike-information-criterion-waic-watanabe2010.)
-  @Watanabe2010\].](#we-implemented-the-bayesian-lasso-procedure-for-each-model-type-additive-interactive-and-total-human-footprint-at-each-scale-using-all-coefficients-and-interactions-on-the-block-level-portion-of-the-model-with-specific-variables-depending-on-which-model-type-was-being-estimated.-similar-to-gerber-et-al.--gerber2015-and-stevens-and-conway--stevens2019-we-searching-over-50-potential-values-of-prior-variance-for-the-laplace-distribution-ranging-from-0.15-on-the-log-scale-which-translated-to-1.1148-when-transformed.-we-selected-the-optimal-prior-for-each-model-type-at-each-scale-by-comparing-models-using-watanabe-akaike-information-criterion-waic-watanabe2010.)
 - [6 For implementation in JAGS, we specified the double exponential distribution as the prior distribution for all block-level variables as:](#for-implementation-in-jags-we-specified-the-double-exponential-distribution-as-the-prior-distribution-for-all-block-level-variables-as)